chanzuckerberg/czi-oss-training/03-improving-oss-impact/04-effective-upstream-contributions.md

 These are upstream libraries that provide fundamental features for your project, and their stability and sustainability is crucial for the stability of your project.
 These projects should be the primary focus of your upstream strategy, and your collaboration activities can include:

 - **Active contribution:** As a power user of the upstream project, you are in an excellent position to report issues early, share ideas for and contribute new features, and improve the upstream documentation.
-- **Maintenance support:** You can particularly contribute to _issues & PRs triage_ - triage involves small scoped tasks in very high volumes, which makes it a straightforward yet impactful way to help maintainers; and _user questions_ - your insights as an immediate and direct users can be useful to fellow users of the upstream project, as well as help you develop your expertise in the upstream project which will aid in your downstream development.
+- **Maintenance support:** You can particularly contribute to _issues & PRs triage_ - triage involves small scoped tasks in very high volumes, which makes it a straightforward yet impactful way to help maintainers; and _user questions_ - your insights as an immediate and direct user can be useful to fellow users of the upstream project, as well as help you develop your expertise in the upstream project which will aid in your downstream development.
 - **Community participation:** Join upstream community spaces to keep up with upcoming changes that may influence your project.
 You can also share your valuable perspective as a downstream user in community discussions like project roadmap and enhancement conversations.

 > **Important**
 > Make sure to follow the contribution and community guidelines for upstream projects, which can vary between different projects.

 Ideally, you must test your project against active development branches and release candidates (RCs) of upstream projects, and regularly upgrade to the latest versions of these projects.
-This way you can detect any breaking changes with enough time to report back to upstream and make necessary updates in your project.
+This way, you can detect any breaking changes with enough time to report back to upstream and make necessary updates in your project.
 You can also evaluate aligning your project’s release cadence with upstream releases.

 ### **Supporting projects**